Stade de France: History

-On 13 November 2015, in one of a series of coordinated shootings and bombings across Paris, the Stade de France was targeted.
-Two explosions occurred outside the stadium during an international friendly between France and Germany, with French President François Hollande in attendance.
-The terrorist, however, was unable to enter the stadium.
+On 13 November 2015, in one of a series of coordinated shootings and bombings across Paris, Stade de France was targeted.
+Two small proportion explosions occurred outside the stadium during an international friendly between France and Germany, with French President François Hollande in attendance.
+The terrorists, however, were unable to enter the stadium stands.
 The explosion was heard inside the stadium, and many thought it was a firework going off inside the stadium.
 The attacker wanted to infiltrate the stadium, but was scared away when he saw security and was forced to detonate outside the park.
-The authorities, aware of what had occurred outside the stadium, chose to continue the match out of concerns that cancelling the match would have caused a panic.
+The authorities, aware of what had occurred outside the stadium, chose to continue the match out of concerns that cancelling it would have caused a panic.
 The stadium has since improved its counter-attack training and strengthened its security.
 There have since been new guidelines issued by the French police, with mixed reactions.

-In 2016, the Stade de France was used as the central stadium for the 2016 Euros hosting seven matches.
+In 2016, Stade de France was used as the main stadium for the UEFA Euro 2016, hosting seven matches.
 The stadium was used for the opening ceremony of the tournament which saw French DJ David Guetta perform at the stadium.
 At the end of his set, Guetta invited Swedish singer Zara Larsson on stage to perform the tournament's official song "This One's for You".
 Following the ceremony the stadium was used for the tournament's opening game which saw France beat Romania 2–1.
 Across the next month, the stadium was used for six other tournament matches including the UEFA Euro 2016 Final between France and Portugal.
 The match followed the closing ceremony which again saw David Guetta perform.
 Portugal defeated France, 1–0 in extra time, winning the tournament for the first time.

-The 2022 UEFA Champions League Final, between Liverpool F.C. and Real Madrid CF, was delayed because of difficulties admitting fans.
-Gérald Darmanin, the French interior minister, blamed only Liverpool fans, claiming that Liverpool fans were out of control and trying to enter the stadium with bogus tickets.
-French police used tear gas and pepper spray to try to break up crowds.
-The chairman of the Liverpool Disabled Supporters Association told the French Senate that "Disabled fans were treated like animals."
-Fans attempting to leave the stadium were attacked by local residents.
-Supporters, journalists, and political figures have disputed French authorities' claims.
-UEFA has commissioned an independent report into the event.
+For the third time in its history, the 2022 UEFA Champions League Final was held at the venue.
+This game between Liverpool F.C. and Real Madrid CF, was delayed because of difficulties admitting fans.
+The conclusions of the independent review, commissioned by UEFA, found that the early justification from UEFA—that the delay was due to late arriving supporters—was "objectively untrue".
+The review found that two overarching organisational problems were responsible: the UEFA model for such matches which allowed for an absence of overall control, and the approach to policing the match which inappropriately assumed Liverpool FC supporters posed a public order risk.